 THE AZTEC was honored as Custom Car Of The Year in 1958, and magazine features, photo shoots, and, many, many car shows followed.
 However, in the early 1960's (1961 or 1962), Bill Carr sold the car...and a string of strange incidents, and a very interesting history followed the car for many years until current owner/restorer Barry Mazza acquired the AZTEC and began a serious restoration.
 (Scroll down to the "Did You Know" Section of this page for Information on "The Curse of the Aztec".)

 SO, WHEN GEORGE BARRIS, JOHN D'AGOSTINO, and myself joined together for our yearly Sunday Morning Session at the KKOA 30th Anniversary Leadsled in July, 2010, I wanted George's story of his memories of the build, and his thoughts on Barry's Aztec restorattion, because this is one car we had never talked about before.

 The Aztec, along with the Hirohata Merc, The Predicta, The Jade Idol, and the Golden Sahara, are among my personal favorites, so it was a real pleasure to hear George tell how it all came together.
 And, as you listen, you'll hear how George stresses the "family spirit" in ALL of the builds that they were, and are, involved in.

-George Barris is just a class act all the way, and I'm proud to have him for a friend.
+GEORGE BARRIS WAS just a class act all the way, and I was proud to have him for a friend.
 JK

-HERE IS THE ORIGINAL OWNER, Bill Carr (l), with the current owner/restorerer, Barry Mazza (r).
-Bill got a chance to get behind the wheel again in 2006 thanks to Barry !
-(Above photos Courtesy of Rik Hoving)
+HERE IS THE ORIGINAL OWNER, Bill Carr (l), with owner/restorerer, Barry Mazza (r).
+Bill got a chance to get behind the wheel again thanks to Barry !
+(Above photo Courtesy of Rik Hoving)